Group Participation Policy and Guidelines

 - Posters, presentation papers and/or slides†

-† PowerPoint presentations that lack substantive content and do not qualify as stand-alone submissions will not be eligible as submissions to the repository.
+† Event presentation materials (posters and oral presentation slides) that lack substantive content and do not qualify as stand-alone submissions will not be eligible as submissions to the repository.

 Note to participating schools of nursing: DNP capstones in the form of manuscripts that will be submitted to journals for traditional publication are not eligible for submission due to publisher/journal prior/simultaneous publishing restrictions.